 - 10.1 The law requires that decisions should be taken in accordance with the development plan, unless material considerations (which specifically include the NPPF) indicate otherwise (s38A Planning & Compensation Act 2004 and s70 of the Town and Country Planning Act 1990). - 10.2 This applies to all planning decisions.
 Any reasons for refusal must be justified against the development plan and other material considerations. - 10.3 The courts have expressed the view that the committee's reasons should be clear and convincing.
-The personal circumstances of an applicant or any other material or non-material planning considerations which might cause local controversy will rarely satisfy the relevant tests. - 10.4 Planning committees can, and often do, make a decision which is different from the officer recommendation.
+The personal circumstances of an applicant or any other material or non-material planning considerations which might cause local controversy will rarely satisfy the relevant tests.

+- 10.4 Planning committees can, and often do, make a decision which is different from the officer recommendation.
 Sometimes this will relate to conditions or terms of a S106 obligation.
 Sometimes it will change the outcome, from an approval to a refusal or vice versa.
-This will usually reflect a difference in the assessment of how a policy has been complied with, or different weight ascribed to material considerations. - 10.5 Planning committees should take the following steps before making a decision which differs from the officer recommendation: - if a councillor is concerned about an officer recommendation they should discuss their areas of difference and the reasons for that with officers in advance of the committee meeting - recording the detailed reasons as part of the mover's motion. - 10.6 If the planning committee makes a decision contrary to the officers' recommendation (whether for approval or refusal or changes to conditions or S106 obligations), a detailed minute of the committee's reasons should be made and a copy placed on the application file.
-Councillors should be prepared to explain in full their planning reasons for not agreeing with the officer's recommendation.
-Pressure should never be put on officers to 'go away and sort out the planning reasons'. - 10.7 The officer should also be given an opportunity to explain the implications of the contrary decision, including an assessment of a likely appeal outcome, and chances of a successful award of costs against the council, should one be made. - 10.8 The application may then have to be referred to the relevant secretary of state, depending upon the type and scale of the development proposed (s77 of the Town and Country Planning Act 1990).
-If the officers' report recommends approval of such a departure, the justification for this should be included, in full, in that report.
+This will usually reflect a difference in the assessment of how a policy has been complied with, or different weight ascribed to material considerations. - 10.5 Planning committees should take the following steps before making a decision which differs from the officer recommendation: - if a councillor is concerned about an officer recommendation they should discuss their areas of difference and the reasons for that with officers in advance of the committee meeting - record the detailed reasons as part of the mover's motion. - Councillors must not take part in the meeting's discussion on a proposal unless they have been present to hear the entire debate, including the officers' introduction to the matter.
+If an application has previously been deferred then the same councillors will be asked to reconsider the application when it is returned to committee.
+If this renders the committee inquorate then the item will have to be considered afresh and public speaking rights triggered again. - 10.76 If the planning committee makes a decision contrary to the officer's recommendation (whether for approval or refusal or changes to conditions or S106 obligations), a detailed minute of the committee's reasons should be made and a copy placed on the application file.
+Councillors should be prepared to explain in full, and by reference to planning policy and/or other material planning considerations their planning reasons for not agreeing with the officer's recommendation.
+Pressure should never be put on officers to 'go away and sort out the planning reasons'. - 10.87 The officer should also be given an opportunity to explain the implications of the contrary decision, including an assessment of a likely appeal outcome, and chances of a successful award of costs against the council, should one be made. - 10.98 The application may then have to be referred to the relevant secretary of state, depending upon the type and scale of the development proposed (s77 of the Town and Country Planning Act 1990).
+If the officer's report recommends approval of such a departure, the justification for this should be included, in full, in that report.